-where the subscript F denotes filtered values and γ is the Asselin coefficient. γ is initialized as rn_atfp (namelist parameter).
-Its default value is now (see § 3.5) $rn_atfp=10^{-3}$, causing only a weak dissipation of high frequency motions ([?]).
-The addition of a time filter does, nevertheless, degrade the accuracy of the calculation from second to first order.
+where the subscript F denotes filtered values and γ is the Asselin coefficient. γ is initialized as $\mathit{rn_atfp}$ (namelist parameter).
+Its default value is $\mathit{rn_atfp} = 10^{-3}$ (see § 3.5), causing only a weak dissipation of high frequency motions ([?]).
+The addition of a time filter degrades the accuracy of the calculation from second to first order.
 However, the second order truncation error is proportional to γ , which is small compared to 1.
 Therefore, the LF-RA is a quasi second order accurate scheme.
-The LF-RA scheme has been preferred to other time differencing schemes such as predictor corrector or trapezoidal schemes, because the user has an explicit and simple control of the magnitude of the time diffusion of the scheme.
-In association with the 2nd order centred space discretisation of the advective terms in the momentum and tracer equations, it avoids implicit numerical diffusion in both the time and space discretisations of the advective term : they are both set explicitly by the user through the Robert-Asselin filter parameter and the viscous and diffusive coefficients.
+The LF-RA scheme is preferred to other time differencing schemes such as predictor corrector or trapezoidal schemes, because the user has an explicit and simple control of the magnitude of the time diffusion of the scheme.
+When used with the 2nd order space centred discretisation of the advection terms in the momentum and tracer equations, LF-RA avoids implicit numerical diffusion : diffusion is set explicitly by the user through the Robert-Asselin filter parameter and the viscosity and diffusion coefficients.